Top New Year resolutions to improve wellness

 This year, make more time for family get-togethers and days out.
 This might sound easy, but if you cast your mind back to 2017, you’re probably only able to pick out a handful of memorable moments that you’ve spent with your loved ones.
 I spend most Sundays with my parents and we’ll go shopping or out for a walk and then my mum will cook us all a big Sunday lunch – perfect!

 Committing to this doesn’t just mean getting home slightly earlier from work to spend time with your partner.
 Make 2018 the year for creating unforgettable moments.
 Climb Snowdon, go dolphin spotting or whale-watching, hike through a national park (my fave is the Lake District!), kayak down your nearest river, or do a sponsored abseil.
-Big events give your family a collective goal to achieve, which means you get to train and prepare together, as well as make a long-lasting memory at the end.
+Whatever you choose to do with your family this year, make sure it’s special and creates lasting memories.

 Why is family time important?
 Studies show that maintaining a good family life can fend off medical problems in later life.
 According to the Journal of Neurology, Neurosurgery & Psychiatry, single people have a higher risk of developing dementia, while New York University found that married people suffer less from cardiovascular disease than singletons.
 Although I don’t believe that a relationship is necessarily that important to happiness, it is important to be surrounded by people that you love.